krateoplatformops/github-rest-dynamic-controller-plugin/README.md

 ```

 **Description**:
-Removes a collaborator or cancels a pending invitation.
+It removes a collaborator or cancels a pending invitation.

 **Why This Endpoint Exists**:
-- It provides unified handling for both removing active collaborators and canceling pending invitations with 2 different calls to the GitHub API.
+- It provides unified handling for both removing active collaborators and canceling pending invitations with 2 different calls to the GitHub API based on the user status.

+**Path parameters**:
+- `owner` (string, required): Repository owner
+- `repo` (string, required): Repository name
+- `username` (string, required): Username to remove as collaborator or cancel invitation for

 **Responses**:
 - `200 OK`: Collaborator removed